AdrianaCJB/databricks_3.0_notes/README.md

 **Note: This notes not include Streaming, GraphX, RDD commands.**

-# Summary
+# Description

-The Databricks Certified Associate Developer for Apache Spark 3.0certification exam assesses an understanding of the basics of the Spark architecture and the ability to apply the Spark DataFrame API to complete individual data manipulation tasks.
+The Databricks Certified Associate Developer for Apache Spark 3.0 certification exam assesses the understanding of the Spark DataFrame API and the ability to apply the Spark DataFrame API to complete basic data manipulation tasks within a Spark session.
+These tasks include selecting, renaming and manipulating columns; filtering, dropping, sorting, and aggregating rows; handling missing data; combining, reading, writing and partitioning DataFrames with schemas; and working with UDFs and Spark SQL functions.
+In addition, the exam will assess the basics of the Spark architecture like execution/deployment modes, the execution hierarchy, fault tolerance, garbage collection, and broadcasting.

 # Prerequisites